Floreana is a small isolated island in the Galapagos. It has a very interesting history and is one of the most memorable places we’ve ever visited.

 More reading: Travelers Guide to Galapagos Islands Animals

 The sea lion was also very curious of children.
-Some local children were playing games in the water, the sea lion seemed to be taking delight swimming around them and making them squeal.
+Some local children were playing games in the water, the sea lion seemed to be taking delight in swimming around them and making them squeal.

 He was also very curious of our daughter, I think their playful nature was magnetic.